Best Practices for

 FAQs

-While product leaders mainly focus on answering these questions to make their product stand out, one area in which they very commonly falter is to make it fully accessible.
-The EdTech sector has revolutionized traditional learning methods and has grown significantly over the years.
-Yet, EdTech products often struggle with accessibility issues.
-For eg – inadequate text alternatives, poor keyboard navigation, and limited customizable interfaces can hinder usability and inclusiveness.
-Additionally, implementing features like screen reader compatibility, adaptable interfaces, and conducting audits can be challenging as well, requiring significant time and resources.
+While product leaders mainly focus on answering these questions to make their products stand out, one area often overlooked is accessibility.
+Even though edtech has revolutionized learning methods and has grown significantly over the years, edtech products struggle with accessibility challenges.
+Inadequate text alternatives, poor keyboard navigation, and limited customizable interfaces can hinder usability and inclusiveness.
+Additionally, implementing features like screen reader compatibility or adaptable interfaces, and conducting audits require significant time, resources, and rethinking of product design.

 In edtech, accessibility is key to ensuring no student is left behind, making it essential for creating an inclusive learning environment.
 Hence, creating AI-enabled inclusive design will allow product leaders to not only streamline the development process but also create and develop more inclusive and user-friendly educational tools.
 But that’s not it, there’s more to consider when it comes to accessibility.